THE UNIVERSITY OF MANCHESTER

 SCHOOL OF PHYSICS AND ASTRONOMY

-Research Associate in CMB foregrounds
+Research Associate in Low-frequency HI Foregrounds

 A Research Associate position is available in the extragalactic and cosmology group, in The Jodrell Bank Centre for Astrophysics (JBCA) at The University of Manchester.
 Working on CMB foregrounds as part of the ERC project “Enabling cosmology for future radio astronomy surveys”.